JacksonKary/WebProject/v2/READEME.md

 # Version 2
 ## Description
-In this version, I implemented several new endpoints, along with CSS styling, and dynamic HTML generation.
+In this version, I implemented several new endpoints, along with CSS styling, and dynamic HTML generation for the contact log.

 ## How to run
 This version can be ran in a few simple steps: